wolfviking0/webcl-translator/README.md

 Launch Sample :
 ---------------

-Call index.html for try some sample, by default use GPU mode, you can change parameter using index.html?mode=cpu or index.html?mode=gpu
+Call index.html inside webcl/build/ folder, by default use GPU mode and sample hello_world, you can change parameter and sample using index.html?sample=[0-11]&mode=cpu or index.html?sample=[0-11]&mode=gpu

 					|------------------|------------------|
 					|    NOKIA PLUGIN  | SAMSUNG WEBKIT   |